ERISA Alert: An Update on Health and Welfare and Retirement Plans

 It is 9:00 p.m., do you know where your health plan data is?
 As IT systems continue to expand, and data is accessed, moved and stored in many new and different ways, the Office for Civil Rights (OCR), which enforces HIPAA privacy and security with respect to health plans and healthcare providers, recently issued its “Report to Congress on HIPAA Privacy, Security and Breach Notification Rule Compliance For Calendar Years 2015, 2016, and 2017.”
 In this compliance summary, OCR describes a recent enforcement action involving a health care provider’s use of a cloud-service data storage provider without first entering into a business associate agreement with the service provider.
 While the health care provider had other issues, the cloud service had ePHI of over 3000 individuals, and a fine of $2.7 million was ultimately assessed for failure to have an appropriate business associate agreement.
 Employers sponsoring group health plans and others who are subject to HIPAA Privacy and security requirements would be prudent to verify where their protected health information might be stored and transmitted and whether they have business associate agreement in place with all vendors who come into contact with the protected health information.
 Now is a good time to check with your IT department about where your HR data may be transmitted or stored.

 The Administration’s Health Plan Initiative.
 Meanwhile, one of the administration’s new initiatives related to association health plans was struck down by the Washington DC District Court, and remanded to the U.S. Department of Labor for it to determine if it can remove the provisions of the association health plan regulation that the court found objectionable.
-The association health plan initiative expanded the definition of “employer” under ERISA to treat associations of smaller employers as a single employer so as to allow the association plan could access larger employer rules for small employers.
+This decision has been appealed to the D.C.
+Circuit.
+The association health plan initiative expanded the definition of “employer” under ERISA to treat associations of smaller employers as a single employer so as to allow the association plan to access and use larger employer rules.
 So if a small employer was counting on an association health plan to provide its employees’ health benefits in 2020, it should verify whether this ruling may impact the availability of such benefits.

 Retirement Plan Update

 IRS Backs Off Issuing Guidance on Paying Lump Sums to Pension Plan Participants Receiving Annuity Payments.
 The IRS had previously opened a project aimed at providing guidance that would have limited an employer’s ability to cash out participants who were currently receiving pension plan payments, by paying a single payment to replace the annuity benefits.
 Such payments are done as a de-risking transaction to remove the longevity risk and pension liability fluctuations related to the persons paid the single sum representing the future annuity payments.
-In Notice 2019-18, the IRS announced that it was stopping work on its project to change the minimum required distribution regulations to address this practice; the IRS no longer intends to make such guidance changes and will no longer assert such window programs violate Code section 401(a)(9).
+In Notice 2019-18, the IRS announced that it was stopping work on its project to change the minimum required distribution regulations to address this practice; the IRS no longer intends to make such guidance changes.
 Pension plan sponsors considering a lump sum window program may move forward, but still must be cognizant of a number of requirements, including disclosure, and be mindful of the recent actuarial valuation challenges initiated in litigation.

 Retirement Plan Legislation.
 On April 2, the House Ways and Means Committee voted to pass H.R.
 1994, the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019, out of the Committee.
 The Bill includes a number of changes to 401(k) plans.
 One of the changes alters the funding rules for community newspapers.
 Other changes impact the operation of participant loans utilizing credit cards or similar cards, the continued participation of long-term employees whose hours drop below 1000 hours, but remain above 500 hours in a 401(k) plan, new distributions or withdrawals for birth of a child or adoption, and a number of changes related to lifetime income disclosures and selection of lifetime income providers.
 It also includes other changes related to 403(b) arrangements, benefits for volunteer firefighters and emergency responders.
 It proposed an increase in the penalties for failure to file retirement plan returns.
 It is still early in the legislative process, but this legislation includes items that may be able to survive the congressional process and impact benefit plan provisions and administration.
 A summary of the Bill passed out of Committee can be found here.